ehmatthes/intro_programming/README.md

     sudo apt-get update
     sudo apt-get install python3.3

-[This is outdated - I will update this shortly with more up-to-date instructions.]
+[The rest of this is outdated - I will update this shortly with more up-to-date instructions.]
 Install the correct versions of ipython, ipython-notebook, ipython3, and ipython3-notebook:

     sudo apt-get install ipython=0.13.2-1~ubuntu12.04.1